Mastercard Transaction Link Identifier (TLID)

 Impact on your integration

 Your existing integration continues to work without modification.
 EBANX provides the TLID in the transaction response as additional data that you can choose to use or ignore.
-No new fields, parameters, or headers are required in your requests.
+Optionally, you can send a transaction_references array in the request to supply your own TLID for explicit transaction linking.

 The TLID applies to Mastercard credit card transactions only.
 Visa, Elo, and other card network transactions are not affected by this mandate and continue to operate under their existing transaction linking mechanisms.